North Carolina’s mountains might be some of Earth’s oldest, but they'll keep you young with activities from art and music to waterfalls and ziplining.

 It’s all about fun and games in these towns 20 miles apart.
 Northwest of Brevard, you can slip and slide down a real waterfall, Sliding Rock, for just a few bucks.
 The 60-foot falls sends swimmers down into an 8-foot-deep pool via a chilly (water temp: 50 to 60 degrees) but addictive ride.
-In the vibrant downtown, find an active music and arts scene, plus boutiques and a general store and soda fountain, Rocky’s Grill and Soda Shop.
-Visit during 4th Friday Gallery Walk (April through November), when shops, studios and galleries stay open late and serve wine and snacks.
+In the vibrant downtown, find an active music and arts scene, plus boutiques, outdoor equipment shops, restaurants and a brewery.
+Visit during 4th Friday Gallery Walk (April through December), when shops, studios, and galleries stay open late and serve wine and snacks.

 In downtown Hendersonville, engage the kids with some of the coolest vintage games ever at Appalachian Pinball Museum.
-See early models from the 1940s and 1950s, and get a $10 wristband to play all day on games dating to 1962.
-Try Wizard! – the game inspired by the 1975 film Tommy.
-When your wrists need a rest, head across the street to observe bamboo sharks and exotic saltwater fish, including Rosie the dog-faced puffer, at the Aquarium and Shark Lab by Team ECCO.
+See early models from the 1940s and 1950s, and get a wristband for a flat fee to play all day on games dating to 1962.
+Try Wizard! – the game inspired by the 1975 film "Tommy."
+When your wrists need a rest, head across the street to observe bamboo sharks and exotic saltwater fish at the Aquarium and Shark Lab by Team ECCO.
 Kids can touch urchins, sea stars and decorator crabs (they borrow other aquatic swag for their shells).